Windows 11: Make Google your default search engine instead of Bing. Here's how

 If you're in the Firefox browser camp, here's how to change the default search engine in Windows 11.

-1. In Firefox, from the Open Application menu up in the top-right corner, choose Settings.
+1. In Firefox, from the Open Application menu in the top-right corner, choose Settings.

 2. Over in the left-hand column, choose Search.

-3. In the Default Search Engine section, from the drop-down menu, pick your default search engine.
+3. In the Default Search Engine section, from the drop-down menu, select your default search engine.

 4. If you don't see the search engine you want to use, scroll down to the bottom of the page, tap Find more search engines and search for the service you want to use.